 Island Packet 35’s appear on the used market regularly, so locating one shouldn’t be too much of a hassle.

-The Niagara 35 is a popular cruiser available in two exciting models, both having a fantastic interior design.
+The Niagara 35 is a popular cruiser available in two exciting models, each one coming with a fantastic interior design.

 The original model features a center galley and marine toilet that separates the fore and aft areas.
 The saloon is completely closed off, making it useful during extended passage journeys.